PredragPeranovic/PredragPeranovic.github.io/_posts/2021-04-12-deploy-flask-ubuntu-nginx-gunicorn.markdown

 layout: post
 title:  "How to deploy Flask app on Ubuntu 20.04 with Nginx and Gunicorn"
 date:   2021-04-12 23:30:00 +0100
-categories: ["Writing challenge", "How to"]
+categories: ["Writing challenge", "How to", "Flask"]
 ---

 Lets define **minimum conditions of acceptable deployment** as: